ezpaarse-project/ezmesure/README.md

 ### Get your authentication token

 An authentication token is required in order to use the API.
-Once logged, grab your token in the authentication tab.
+Once logged, grab your token from the authentication tab.

 To use your token, add the following header to your requests: `Authorization: Bearer <token>` (replace `<token>` with your actual token)